top of page

 Qualifications

-How to Apply: Send Cover Letter, CV, copies of credentials, and references by March 27, 2026 (4pm) to:
+How to Apply: Send Cover Letter, CV, credentials, and references by Monday July 27, 2026 (4pm) to:

 Edith Loring-Kuhanga, B. Ed., M. Ed.
 Leadership & Governance Consultant;